 This morning you transfer to the airport for your flight to Tunisia, arriving approximately two hours later.

-Since you will already have adjusted to the time zones from having been in Morocco, after taking you to your hotel and giving you some time to change, we take a drive providing an orientation of this beautiful seaside area of Tunis, including a visit to Sidi Bou Said, a village whose architecture and winding streets were influenced by its early Andalusian settlers who came here following their expulsion from Spain at the end of the 15th century.
+We regroup this afternoon and take a drive providing an orientation of this beautiful seaside area of Tunis, including a visit to Sidi Bou Said, a village whose architecture and winding streets were influenced by its early Andalusian settlers who came here following their expulsion from Spain at the end of the 15th century.